Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Power_Control_Service_PCS.md

 ### Controllable Components

-#### Air Cooled Cabinets ####
+Air Cooled Cabinets:

 * Compute Nodes
 * NCNs

-#### Liquid Cooled Cabinets ####
+Liquid Cooled Cabinets:

 * Chassis
 * Slingshot Switch modules
 * Compute blades
 * Compute nodes

-#TODO: update this paragraph for PCS
+PCS uses xnames to specify entire cabinets or specific components throughout the system.
+By default, PCS controls power to only one component at a time.
-CAPMC uses xnames to specify entire cabinets or specific components throughout the system.
-By default, CAPMC controls power to only one component at a time.
-A `--recursive true` option can be passed to CAPMC using the `cray` CLI.
-When the `--recursive true` option is included in a request, all of the sub-components of the target component are included in the power command.
+`--include parents` or `--include children` options can be passed to PCS using the `cray` CLI.
+When the `--include parents` option is specified in a request, all parent components of the target component are also included in the power operation.
+When the `--include children` option is specified, all children components of the target component are also included in the power operation.

 By the cabinet naming convention, each cabinet in the system is assigned a unique number.
 Cabinet numbers can range from 0-9999 and contain from 1-4 digits only.

 Manufacturing typically follows a sequential cabinet numbering scheme:

 * Liquid Cooled cabinet numbers: x1000–x2999
 * Air Cooled cabinet numbers: x3000–x4999
 * Liquid Cooled TDS cabinet numbers: x5000–5999

 Examples of valid xnames:

 * Full system: s0, all
 * Cabinet numbers: x1000, x3000, x5000
 * Chassis numbers 0-7: x1000c7, x3500c0 (Air Cooled cabinets are always